-This data can help you to better understand which marketing channels are most effective for your website.
+This data can help you better understand which marketing channels are most effective for your website.

 3. Content performance & user engagement

-Google Analytics can tell you how well your website content is performing and how engaged users are with it.
+Google Analytics can tell you how well your website content performs and how engaged users are with it.

 The key metrics it gives you are:

 This data can help you identify which content is most successful and improve accordingly.

 Finally, Google Analytics can track conversions on your website.

 The conversion data shows how many visitors are taking the desired action on a website – whether it’s making a purchase, signing up for a newsletter, or filling out a contact form.
 This data is essential for measuring the success of a website in achieving its goals.